← Experiments

 I framed the exploration as a guided case study rather than a feature tour, because the value only shows up in sequence.
 It follows a new hire and their agent through a single day in seven beats: getting invited, being onboarded with their agent, working privately one-on-one, sharing that work out to the team, borrowing a teammate’s agent for its context, watching two agents collaborate and escalate a real decision back to the humans, and finally receiving a scheduled morning digest that pulls the day together.

-The second, and the one I am most curious about, is real agent collaboration.
-Right now the agents coexist and respond when asked.
+The direction I am most curious about is real agent collaboration.
+Right now the agents coexist and respond when they are asked.
 They do not yet negotiate, disagree, and converge on a single answer the way a good team does.
-Getting from coexistence to genuine coordination, without falling into agent theatre or endless loops, is the hard and interesting part.
-That is where the Mycelium work comes in, and it is the subject of a separate write-up to come.
+Getting from coexistence to genuine coordination, without slipping into agent theatre or endless loops, is the hard and interesting part.

 Current Status